DeveloperBlue/ATTMoreFarmPlots/README.md

 *All clients must have the mod installed to see and use the new farm plots.*

-If you like the mod and the game remains popular, I can make the number of plots adjustable and synced with the host.
+## Uninstalling

+Trying to load your world up after uninstalling the mod may crash.
+This is because the game is trying to load the saved extra plots into slots that don't exist anymore.
+To fix this, you can open your save file up and delete the extra saved plots.

 ----